 cybersecurity technical writer

-In a field as big as tech, what’s the use for those who write?
+In a field as big as technology, what’s the use for those who write?
 Writing is a “soft skill”, which means a skill that is related to a person’s personality and efficiency.
 On the other hand, to explain topics in cybersecurity to other companies or potential clients, some use the assistance of a technical writer.
-A cybersecurity technical writer is someone who can analyze, create, and look over cybersecurity content.
-Tech needs people who can create social media content, construct manuals, and oversee the editing of policies to cater to customers.
-A technical writer’s job is to make sure that you can use skills to boost productivity and whatever the company needs written up (audits, blog posts, white pages, case studies, etc.).
-Most importantly, a technical writer can take a presentation, ZOOM meeting, or even a podcast and summarize it for those who may have trouble understanding the context.
+A cybersecurity technical writer is someone who can analyze, create, and look over cybersecurity content, as well as translate that content into a more easily understood form.
+Technology-related fields need people who can create social media content, construct manuals, and oversee the editing of policies to cater to customers.

 • Coding